aimtiaz11/compare-list/README.md

 ## Running
-Populate the input-file1.txt and input-file2.txt and run:`groovycompareList.groovy`.
+Populate the input-file1.txt and input-file2.txt and run:`groovy compareList.groovy`.

 ## Sample output